 If you plan to spend a long time building out your MVP in private beta, consider an email marketing platform with a good free tier so you don’t pay just for storing your contacts or sending minimal emails with no positive return on investment.

-Most email providers offer free tiers, but they’re usually capped at 2,000 contacts.
-BigMailer.io offers a generous free tier – up to 5,000 contacts free, and only $1 for every additional 1,000 contacts above that.
-Keep an eye on your growth rate and future cost, and consider taking advantage of product pricing that scales well.
+Many email providers offer free tiers, but keep an eye on your growth rate and future cost, and consider taking advantage of product pricing that scales well.

 Try Them Out